/users/c5926b14-de80-4fe3-8ca0-c9faf74c59b9/ratecard/03f6fa6c-c488-4877-a83f-b68fb996f177.jpeg)

 "Our entire experience with Inshore Addictz Charters was outstanding from beginning to end.
-Captain Shennen went above and beyond to ensure every detail was in place for an incredible day on the water.
-When we arrived at the dock, the boat was fueled, spotless, and fully stocked with live bait—everything ready to go." - Anonymous
+Captain Shennen went above and beyond to ensure every detail was in place for a day on the water.
+When we arrived at the dock, the boat was fueled, spotless, and fully stocked with live bait—everything ready to go.
+Captain Shennen was exceptionally friendly and engaging, especially with my 13-year-old son and 11-year-old daughter.
+He took the time to patiently teach them how to bait hooks, cast properly, and better understand the behavior of different fish species." - Anonymous

 "Outstanding service!
 Captain knew the area like the back of his hand and gave us plenty of guidance and insight about the fish we were targeting.
 We had an awesome time and landed some big redfish!" - Anonymous